 Using CLM software to automate signatory authority

-Contract lifecycle management platforms eliminate manual signature tracking and enforce authority controls automatically.
+The best contract management platforms eliminate manual signature tracking and enforce authority controls automatically.
 This technology prevents unauthorized signing while streamlining legitimate contract execution.

 Automated authority enforcement